Antonio-MI/sincere/README.md

 The script to download the models is `download_models.py` and there the token should be defined plus a list of models to download with a model alias and the official model name that can be found at https://huggingface.co/models

 In this work **"ibm-granite/granite-7b-base", "google/gemma-7b", "meta-llama/Meta-Llama-3.1-8B"** were the models used with a probability distribution of [0.1,0.3,0.6] respectively (those values are defined in `api_calls.py`), that resembles, to some extent, the frequency of use based on Huggingface downloads for those models.
+The user can experiment with different distributions of models.

 The workload used as input for the models has been generated with instructlab (https://github.com/instructlab) as jsonl files. instructlab use is detailed in `instructLab_steps.md`.
 Once the jsonl has been created, we use `generate_workloads_jsonl.py` which takes a folder that contains workloads generated with instructlab and outputs a json for each list contained in the jsonl with the following structure:
 ```